Theatre Performance Bluffton University

 Facilities

-Ramseyer Auditorium is the primary theatre and large-scale performance venue, serves as the home for campus theatre productions.
-The flexible performance space includes a full stage, theatrical lighting and sound systems, and seating for a sizable audiences, creating a dynamic environment for both performers and guests.
+Ramseyer Auditorium is the primary theatre and intimate performance venue, and serves as the home for campus theatre productions.
+The performance space includes modern theatrical lighting and sound systems creating a dynamic environment for both performers and audience members.

 Top